 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will participate in four Discussions referencing cases from the textbook.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in three Discussions referencing cases from the textbook.
 Each Discussion consists of two parts, the thread and the reply.
-Each thread must be supported by at least two scholarly citations and be at least 400 words excluding the reference section.
+Each thread must be supported by at least two scholarly citations and be at least 400 words, excluding the reference section.
 For each Discussion, the student will reply to one other thread.
-Each reply must be supported by at least two scholarly citations and be at least 250 words excluding the reference section.
-CLO: A, B, C, D, E
+Each reply must be supported by at least two scholarly citations and be at least 250 words, excluding the reference section.
+(CLO: A, B, C, D, E)

 Homework Assignments (9)